antimof/UxPlay/README.txt

 -   **GPU Support for Raspberry Pi**

-    Some Raspberry Pi models (e.g., model 4B) are powerful enough to run UxPlay, but work best with hardware-accelerated h264 decoding by its Broadcom GPU (software decoding with combined uxplay options `-rpi -avdec` may also work with acceptable latency on Pi model 4).
+    Some Raspberry Pi models (e.g., model 4B) are powerful enough to run UxPlay, but work best with hardware-accelerated h264 decoding by the Pi's Broadcom GPU; software decoding with combined uxplay options `-rpi -avdec` may also work with acceptable latency on Pi model 4.
     Raspberry Pi OS (Bullseye) has recently abandoned the older omx (OpenMAX) GPU driver used by
     [RPiPlay](http://github.com/FD-/RPiPlay), and the corresponding